Laryngitis Treatment in Flower Mound, TX

 Laryngitis is an inflammation of the voice box that causes a change in the air flow to your throat.
 The change in air flow leads to your voice to become hoarse.
 Laryngitis is usually not serious and symptoms typically go away on their own within two weeks.
 On rare occasions, laryngitis can become chronic.

-What Causes Acute Laryngitis?
+Causes of Acute Laryngitis

 Acute Laryngitis typically occurs from an underlying cause.
 Most common causes include: